Prototype Wireless Communications Algorithms on Hardware

 Once the design is deployed to the board, you have much less visibility of the internal signals in your design.
 To improve visibility, you can add temporary output ports to your subsystem before you generate your IP core.
 Signals that can help with debugging are design state, mux select signals or other control parameters, and data values at intermediate stages of the data path.
 You can also add input ports and muxes to give the option for external control of parameters such as mux select signals and gain values.

 When you simulate the design on the board in External mode, you can drive and view these ports from Simulink.
 The generated software model provides a Simulink interface to the input and output ports of your design while it is running on the board.

 Once you are confident that your design is behaving as intended, you can remove these ports and regenerate the IP core.

 Another debugging strategy is to include a known input signal stored in memory on the

 FPGA.
 This memory can be part of the generated HDL code from your Simulink model.
-The LTE MIB Recovery and Cell Scanner Using Analog Devices AD9361/AD9364 (Communications Toolbox Support Package for Xilinx Zynq-Based Radio) support package example shows an input port
+The LTE MIB Recovery and Cell Scanner Using Analog Devices AD9361/AD9364 (Communications Toolbox Support Package for Xilinx Zynq-Based Radio) example shows an input port

-provides a switch between a stored data set and the live data from the radio.
+between a stored data set and the live data from the radio.